Purple Screen Of Death (PSOD) Data Recovery

 The servers we see typically see for ESXi recovery typically contain between four and one or two dozen hard drives.
 These drives are usually arranged in a RAID-5 or RAID-6 array, or a nested RAID-10.
 Nested RAID arrays with extreme fault tolerance are less common, but we do see them on occasion.

 At other computer recovery labs, important status information could get lost at each step of the “translation” as the engineers delve deeper into the digital Matryoshka doll.
 This is because the engineers have to use different tools for various steps.
 As a result, the quality of their recovery efforts can suffer.
 Corruption and blank spaces go undetected during the various middle stages.
-In the end, the technicians return damaged or corrupted files to the user, and cannot easily trace the damage to its source when the user comes back to complain about the quality of the recovery.
+In the end, the technicians return damaged or corrupted files to the user, and cannot easily trace the damage or error to its source when the user comes back to complain about the quality of the recovery.

 At Gillware, our computer scientists have designed recovery software so reliable that they can perform every step in the virtual machine recovery process with the same software.
 As a result, we can have a much more accurate gauge of our success.
 This is very important for us here at Gillware; our affordable and financially risk-free data recovery process rests on our customers only paying if we can successfully meet their recovery goals.